Farnborough Airshow 2026: Meet the Team

 • The Operator’s Reality: Why aircraft stability directly dictates sensor performance and how multi-station crew ergonomics are optimized based on decades of real-world SAR and maritime surveillance missions.

-• Live Q&A: A rare, exclusive opportunity to engage directly with the engineers and operators responsible for Dash-8 special mission programs.
+• Live Q&A: A rare, exclusive opportunity to engage directly with the engineers and operators responsible for Dash 8 special mission programs.

-Register using the form below:
+Watch on-demand using the form below:

 Speakers

-Eric Hermann
+Eric Herrmann

 Principal Engineering Specialist, De Havilland Aircraft of Canada